SpadeHeart

 PLEASE PLAN TO ARRIVE AT LEAST 10 MINUTES BEFORE THE START OF ANY OF OUR SESSIONS.

 This is to enable us to select the correct type of game, based on the numbers present.
-You turning up after this, delays this selection, and therefore the start of the session, and the finishing time.
-Turning up late may mean that we have started without you.
-It is in your hands to make this happen!
+If you turn up late, this delays this selection, and therefore the start of the session, and the finishing time.
+Turning up late may mean that we have started without you, and you will be going home without playing.
+It is in your hands to make this not happen!

 Monday Evenings - These have a competitive atmosphere.
 Pairs of visitors are always welcome, but if you need a partner, please place an advert in Pianola, on Partner Finder.
 Occasional Monday evenings are marked as Teams Events, and then advance registration is required - see the calendar (shown in the "MENU" under "CALENDAR" for details.